-Haptics and the use of touch can provide a rich new ways for people to interact and experience devices.
-I have been working in the area of haptics for a long time and am often...
+Haptics and the use of touch can provide rich new ways for people to interact and experience devices.
+I have been working in the area of haptics for a long time and am often frustrated by...

 Multimodal human-computer interfaces

-This talk introduces the topic of multimodal interaction and discusses some of the most important work in the area, with a focus on haptics, audio and smell based interaction.
-Each modality is...
+This talk introduces the topic of multimodal interaction, what it is and discusses some of the most important work in the area, with a focus on haptics, audio and smell based interfaces.
+Each...